Independent “Rape Gang Inquiry Report” Published Amid Ongoing Debate Over UK Child Exploitation Failures

 The new report will further intensify pressure on the Starmer regime.

 For Australia, we see why One Nation has risen in the polls due to their position on immigration.
-Many Aussies hold concerns about the number of people being admitted to this country that have no intent to fit.
+Many Aussies hold concerns about the number of people being admitted to this country that have no intent to fit in.
 Instead of assimilating into a culture shaped by its Judaeo-Christian heritage, there is growing alarm over immigration which brings a violent political ideology wrapped in an Islamist religion.

 It is no longer time to just be quiet, but instead we must speak against the current insane government policies.